cisco/cisco-network-puppet-module/README.md

 See the [`puppet device` documentation](https://puppet.com/docs/puppet/5.5/puppet_device.html)

 *Please note:*: In order for the NX-OS device to be managed then the [nxapi](https://www.cisco.com/c/en/us/td/docs/switches/datacenter/nexus9000/sw/9-x/programmability/guide/b_Cisco_Nexus_9000_Series_NX-OS_Programmability_Guide_9x/b_Cisco_Nexus_9000_Series_NX-OS_Programmability_Guide_9x_chapter_010010.html) feature will need enabled on the device and the selected ports for HTTP/HTTPS will need to be accessible by the `proxy-agent` choosen to manage the device.

+**‼️AGENTLESS AND AGENT WORKFLOWS ‼️**

+For additiona details on agentless and agent based configuration see the following [guide](docs/README-install_guide.md)

 ## <a href='example-manifests'>Example Manifests</a>